-There are several different treatment options ranging from creams to phototherapy (UV light treatment in the Dermatology Department) to tablets, and it is individualised to the patient depending on the severity of their condition.
+There are several different treatment options ranging from creams to phototherapy (UV light treatment in the Dermatology Department) to tablets, and it is tailored to the patient's needs, considering the severity of their condition.
 It is not unusual for the treatment to change over time, as the condition is longstanding.